DDoS/Golite/doc/milestone1.md

 consistency.

 Rohit Verma setup the initial grammar file.
-He implemented the helpers, tokens and declarations including CST to AST conversion for the part.
+He implemented the Helpers, Tokens and Declarations section in the CST and did the CST to AST conversion for the same part.
 He also did the statements for the pretty printer.
-For general testing of the parser, he wrote a bunch of unit test cases which are on a different branch.
+For general testing of the parser, he wrote a bunch of unit test cases which are in valid_extra directory.
+Found many bugs towards the end and helped with bug fixes at many places including the weeder.
 For submission, he wrote two valid and ten invalid programs.

 Ayesha Krishnamurthy contributed to the grammar, primarily by adding